AetherLib/aether_pds_server/README.md

+#TODO: fix pds_endpoint logic and use the Phoenix App to generate the endpoint for any links that need to be created

 # Aether PDS Server

 A **Personal Data Server (PDS)** implementation for the AT Protocol (ATProto), built with Phoenix/Elixir.
 This server provides the core PDS functionality as defined by the [official Bluesky PDS specification](https://github.com/bluesky-social/atproto/tree/main/packages/pds).